Please note that new policies are in BOLD.

 Offers for Summer Internships

-- Offers for fellowships should also follow these guidelines.
+- Offers for fellowships should also follow the above

 - The fundamental terms of an offer must remain unchanged until the expiration date, although incentives encouraging students to commit before the deadline are permitted, so long as incentives are small relative to the overall value of the offer.